tkcrown/sparse_model_slides/index.Rmd

 ### Feature Extraction

 - More flexible.
-Feature selection is a spectial case of linear feature extraction
+Feature selection is a special case of linear feature extraction

 <br>
 <br>